andrewsrichardson/food-blog/src/pages/blog/winter-chicken-pie/winter-chicken-pie.md

 date: 2021-01-03T18:08:17.756Z
 title: Winter Chicken Pie
 description: A creamy chicken, bacon and leek filling topped with a golden brown puff pastry hat.
-A big winter warmer and optimal served with the greatest roast potatoes.
+A big winter warmer and a show stopper of a dish
 pro_tip: "Would recommend serving this with my greatest roast potatoes recipe !! "
 time: "60"
 ingredient: